vegaprotocol/vegawallet-browser/README.md

 ## Installation

-Only one extension should be installed at a time to avoid version conflict.
-Updates may wipe all data, and keys are not recoverable.
+**Only one extension should be active (installed and enabled) at a time to avoid version conflict.** Future updates may wipe all data, and keys are not recoverable.
 If you are communicating with multiple networks, consider using multiple browser profiles.

 1. Download a release from [Github Releases](https://github.com/vegaprotocol/vegawallet-browser/releases) for the network you are testing
 2. Follow the installation guide below based on the browser you are using: